 Follicular Units And Why They Are Important

-Human hair grows in tiny bundles called follicular units.
-Although this fact had been recognized for some time by histologists (doctors who study human tissue), the existence of follicular units has been largely ignored by physicians performing hair restoration surgery.
+Human hair grows in tiny bundles called Hair follicular Transplant units.
+Although this fact had been recognized for some time by histologists (doctors who study human tissue), the existence of Hair follicular Transplant has been largely ignored by physicians performing hair restoration surgery.

 A magnified look at scalp hair that has been trimmed to 1 – 2 mm long will show you that, in fact, hair grows in small “bundles” of 1,2,3, occasionally 4, and rarely 5 hairs per “bundle”.